Dpartipilo/NCNews/README.md

 * [NCNews](https://glacial-brushlands-79472.herokuapp.com/api)

+If you’d prefer to run locally you can follow the instructions below.

 ## Getting Started

 1. In order to run this code you need to install nodeJS.
 To check if you have nodeJS installed open you terminal window and run/paste the following command: